Stereo miking techniques for capturing a tricky instrument

 A final consideration with spaced omnis: the monophonic compatibility is potentially poor, as the two spaced microphones, when combined in a single channel, can produce a comb filter effect just by interfering with each other.

 The Blumlein pair has a number of advantages for this type of recording.
-The figure-eight pattern tends to discriminate against floor bounce in the vertical plane, the rear lobes pick up room ambience in stereo with low coloration, the off-axis response of figure-eight pattern microphones tends to be much more uniform than that of other directional microphones, and the monophonic compatibility is inherently good.
+The figure-8 pattern tends to discriminate against floor bounce in the vertical plane, the rear lobes pick up room ambience in stereo with low coloration, the off-axis response of figure-8 pattern microphones tends to be much more uniform than that of other directional microphones, and the monophonic compatibility is inherently good.

 In the right kind of room, a Blumlein-pair recording can give you a stereo image that verges on the holographic.
 However, in an unsuitable room, a Blumlein pair will mercilessly reveal just how unsuitable the room is.
 And in live concert recording, there will be no suppression of audience noise.

-When X-Y stereo is used to record a solo instrument, the direct sound approaches each microphone from about 45 degrees off-axis.
-Cardioid-pattern microphones typically have rougher off-axis response than omni or figure-eight types, especially in the case of the large-diaphragm models commonly used for studio vocal pickup.
-For that reason, a pair of the Chinese-made condenser studio mics that are so popular right now may not be the best choice for recording solo classical guitar.
-Small-diaphragm condenser mics, such as the Shure SM81 or Crown CM-700, will probably give more predictable results, given their more uniform polar patterns and smooth overall response.
+When XY stereo is used to record a solo instrument, the direct sound approaches each microphone from about 45 degrees off-axis.
+Cardioid-pattern microphones typically have rougher off-axis response than omni or figure-8 types, especially in the case of the large-diaphragm models commonly used for studio vocal pickup.
+For that reason, a pair of the cheaply-made condenser studio mics that are so popular right now may not be the best choice for recording solo classical guitar.
+Small-diaphragm condenser mics, such as the Shure SM81 or Neumann KM 184, will probably give more predictable results, given their more uniform polar patterns and smooth overall response.

 Dedicated ORTF microphones are fairly rare; Schoeps makes one, but I am not aware of any others.
 However, it is common to implement ORTF (or a close approximation) using a pair of conventional microphones mounted on a stereo “T bar.”

-Mid-side stereo uses a middle element (usually cardioid, though it can theoretically be any pattern) facing straight at the sound source, and a bi-directional (figure-eight) element facing sideways.
-The middle element is responsible for the monophonic element of the sound, and the bi-directional mic picks up left and right.
+Mid/Side stereo uses a middle element (usually cardioid, though it can theoretically be any pattern) facing straight at the sound source, and a bidirectional (figure-8) element facing sideways.
+The middle element is responsible for the monophonic element of the sound, and the bidirectional mic picks up left and right.
 The two elements are then matrixed together to produce the L/R stereo output; this fancy-sounding but very simple operation can be done on any mixer with polarity inversion on its inputs, or in a dedicated box.

-Mono compatibility of the mid-side array is as good as it gets; when the two channels of a matrixed M-S recording are combined the side part simply cancels, leaving the monophonic mid element.
-For this reason, M-S stereo has been very popular with broadcasters.
-Off-axis coloration is much less of a factor with M-S stereo than with X-Y or ORTF setups; the mid element is pointing right at the sound source and the side element is a figure-eight pattern mic, inherently smoother off-axis than other directional microphone types.
+Mono compatibility of the Mid/Side array is as good as it gets; when the two channels of a matrixed M/S recording are combined, the Side part simply cancels, leaving the monophonic Mid element.
+For this reason, M/S stereo has been very popular with broadcasters.
+Off-axis coloration is much less of a factor with M/S stereo than with X-Y or ORTF setups; the Mid element is pointing right at the sound source and the Side element is a figure-8 mic, inherently smoother off-axis than other directional microphone types.